anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 # Good Docs Project - Template contributing guide

 Welcome to the Good Docs Project!
-If you’re reading this guide, that probably means you’d like to get involved and start contributing to the project.
+If you're reading this guide, that probably means you'd like to get involved and start contributing to the project.
 This document should hopefully help you become a full templateer (which is how we refer to the members of our community).

 One of the core missions of the Good Docs Project is to provide high-quality documentation templates to open source software projects and beyond.
 However, we also engage in many other similar initiatives around docs advocacy, docs education, and docs tooling.
 We value all contributions to the Good Docs Project initiatives, including templates and our other initiatives.
 The [Join the community](#join-the-community) section of this guide explains how to get involved in those other related initiatives and provides links for more information.